 Pritzker Pucker Foundation Keshet Inspire Center

-Helping you include Campers, Students, and Workers into their community.
+Helping you include Campers, Students, and Workers into your community.

 In partnership with the Pritzker Pucker Family Foundation, Keshet expanded its work to support organizations dedicated to working with individuals with disabilities.

-- Encourage Jews around the world to become genuinely empathetic and welcoming toward people with disabilities.
+- Encourage people to become genuinely empathetic and welcoming toward people with disabilities.

-- Urge Jews to welcome people with disabilities into their communities and personal lives.
+- Welcome people with disabilities into your communities and personal lives.

 - Include people with disabilities in ALL aspects of communal life.